snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 > Unrecognized event [null]
 > Payload with vendor [] and version [] not supported by this version of Scala Common Enrich

-These aren't Snowplow events - they're mostly caused by requests hitting the Snwoplow collector, which didn't come from a Snowplow tracker.
+These aren't Snowplow events - they're mostly caused by requests which didn't come from a Snowplow tracker hitting the Snowplow collector.

 The other bad rows mean the data sent didn't match our schemas:

 > error: instance type (boolean) does not match any allowed primitive type (allowed: ["null","object","string"])
 > error: instance type (object) does not match any allowed primitive type (allowed: ["string"])

-Now, we'd like to investigate the issue and find the route cause.
+Now, we'd like to investigate the issue and find the root cause.
 We're going to be digging into the data here, and we should be wary of cost - since we're likely to run multiple queries over the data several times, we should take advantage of caching and create a native table with a sample of the data from the external table.

 The output of my counts above tell me that the last day or so of data contains at least some instances of the same error messages - now, when we're digging into the data we'll likely be running queries a few times and we'd like a fast feedback loop.
 So we'll create a native table with just a sample of the data to take advantage of query caching.
-This is done by following the same process as we did for the external table, but this time specifying the path for only a day's data, and specifying a native table.
+This is done by following the same process as we did for the external table, but this time specifying the path for only a day's data and specifying a native table.

 ![native-table][native-table]